ossdhaval/mysite/source/while-coding/janssen/janssen-notes.md

 python main.py
 ```

-Troubleshooting:
+### Troubleshooting jans tent:

-Error: where server says the client is not authorized to make this request.
+- Error: where server says the client is not authorized to make this request.

  Here you should check if the client exists or the server or not.
 Many times when I tried to start testing on a new day, the client with `jans tent client` from previous day did not exist on server.
 I don't know why.
  Solution: run the `python register_new_client.py` command and then start the main program again by runnnig `python main.py`

-Error: mismatching_state: CSRF Warning!
+- Error: mismatching_state: CSRF Warning!
 State not equal in request and response.

+This is when there is a mismatch between name of the host mentioned in the redirect URI for the client used by Jans-tent, and the host name mentioned in the url used in browser to initiate the flow.
+See [this issue](https://github.com/JanssenProject/jans/issues/4617)